The Golden String of 0s and 1s

 The Mandelbrot set shown here

-has been written about often in maths books, appears in magazines and posters,
+has been written about often in maths books, it appears in magazines and

 A detail from the Mandelbrot set picture is shown